Animal Diseases - Preventing Disease Spread | RSPCA - RSPCA

 All bird keepers (whether you have pet birds, commercial flocks or just a few birds in a backyard flock) must keep a close watch on them for signs of disease and maintain good biosecurity at all times.
 This is especially relevant if your birds are in a Higher Risk Area (HRA).
 If you have any concerns about the health of your birds, seek prompt

 You should register your poultry, even if only kept as pets, so Defra can contact you during an outbreak.
 This is a legal requirement if you have 50 or more birds.
 Poultry includes chickens, ducks, turkeys, geese, pigeon (bred for meat), partridge, quail, guinea fowl and pheasants.

 If you should find a sick or injured bird, please call the RSPCA on 0300 1234999.
 Due to the potential risks to your own health and safety, we would advise you not to approach or handle the bird yourself.
 If you have already touched the bird, please wash your hands immediately, along with any surfaces you may have made contact with.
-We're working round the clock to provide our officers with the correct PPE and training as set out by recent government guidelines so they can respond as soon as possible.
+We're providing our officers with the correct PPE and training as set out by recent government guidelines so they can respond as soon as possible.

 For poultry keepers in Wales, please see the Welsh Government website.

-In addition to the government advice, there is also a simple guide put together by us, Defra, the NFU and other organisations providing best practice advice to help backyard flock keepers to protect their birds from bird flu.
+In addition to the government advice, there is also a simple guide to protect your birds from bird flu put together by us, Defra, the NFU and other organisations providing best practice advice to help backyard flock keepers.

 It's a legal requirement for all bird keepers (whether they have commercial flocks, a few birds in a backyard flock or pet birds) to follow strict biosecurity measures.
 Keepers with more than 500 birds need to restrict access for non-essential people on their sites, workers need to change clothing and footwear before entering bird enclosures and site vehicles need to be cleaned and disinfected regularly.